gottacatchenall/ms_sampling_effort/manuscript.md

 The number of species in the species pool clearly effects this and should be taken into account when designing samples.

-Caveat: In this model every observation is drawn from the biomass distribution at a particular place and time.
-We assume that this distribution is the same everywhere (again unlikely).

-Further this empirical data also is very likely to _already_ have many false negatives, which is why we are interested in prediction of networks in the first place---we'll revisit this in the final section.

 ## Positive associations can increase the probability of false-negatives

-This simple model above doesn't consider the possibility that there are positive or negative associations which shift the realized probability of observing two species together because of their interaction.
+This model above doesn't consider the possibility that there are positive or negative associations which shift the realized probability of observing two species together because of their interaction.
 Here we assume each individual observation of a given single species $i$ within a species pool occurs according to the distribution the abundances of the species in that species pool However,